xdanielsb/Parking/README.md

-# Rails project
+# Parking system in Rails project & OAuth

+## Basic configuration to create the models and migrations in the project

-- Create a project in rails
+- Create a project
  - rails new name_project
 - Start the server in rails
  - rails server